 |Credit||2% of Monthly Subscription Fees for each 1% below System Availability SLA, not to exceed 100% of Monthly Subscription Fees|

-(i) a Scheduled Downtime for which a Regular Maintenance Window is described in Section 4 below, or (ii) any other Scheduled Downtime described in Section 4 for which the customer has been notified at least five (5) business days prior to such Scheduled Downtime or (iii) unavailability caused by factors outside of SAP’s reasonable control, such as unpredictable and unforeseeable events that could not have been avoided even if reasonable care had been exercised.
+i) Scheduled Downtime for which a Regular Maintenance Window as described in Section 4 below, (ii) any other Scheduled Downtime described in Section 4 for which Customer has been notified at least 5 business days prior to such Scheduled Downtime or (iii) unavailability caused by factors outside of Censia’s reasonable control, such as unpredictable and unforeseeable events that could not have been avoided even if reasonable care had been exercised.

 |Scheduled Downtime||Scheduled Downtime for the applicable Censia Cloud Services to which customer has subscribed is set forth in Section 4 below entitled “Maintenance Windows for Censia Cloud Services”|

-Censia can use the following maintenance windows for Scheduled Downtimes as listed below.
+Censia may use the maintenance windows listed below for Scheduled Downtimes.
 Time zones refer to the location of the primary data center where the Censia Cloud Service is hosted.
-Censia will provide Customer reasonable notice without undue delay of any major upgrades or emergency maintenance to the Censia Cloud
+Censia will provide Customer reasonable notice without undue delay of any major upgrades or emergency maintenance to the Censia Cloud Services.

 4.1 Weekly Maintenance Windows for Censia Cloud Services – Standard Windows

 Censia weekly standard maintenance windows are scheduled as listed below for the Cloud Services in this section: